Hezbollah warns of chaos, civil war in Lebanon

 The protests took a more violent turn on Friday when groups supporting Hezbollah pushed into a peaceful demonstration in Beirut, scuffling with protesters and forcing riot police to intervene.

-Dressed in plain black t-shirts common to Hezbollah supporters, the men shouted “We heed your call, Nasrallah”.
+Dressed in black t-shirts common to Hezbollah supporters, the men shouted “We heed your call, Nasrallah”.

-Several protesters were wounded in the scuffles, witnesses said.
-Riot police with masks and batons deployed to defuse the situation as stones and sticks were thrown.
+Several protesters were injured in the scuffles, witnesses said.

 After Nasrallah spoke, Hezbollah supporters waving the group’s yellow flag took to the streets of the southern suburbs of Beirut, the group’s stronghold.

+“They’re trying to scare us with war.
+But they are the generation of war, we are an educated generation and know how to get along with one another,” said physiotherapist Bilal al Baba, 28, demonstrating in central Beirut.

+Another protester, Maria, said Nasrallah’s speech encouraged her and her friends to come back out to protest.
+“The entire country was paralyzed waiting for what he had to say,” she said.

-Nasrallah urged protesters to take up Aoun’s invitation for dialogue.
-Aoun on Thursday suggested a cabinet reshuffle was on the table.
+Nasrallah urged protesters to accept Aoun’s invitation for dialogue.
+Aoun has suggested a cabinet reshuffle was on the table.

-Credit rating agency Standard & Poor’s said the government’s limited ability to address the demonstrators’ demands could harm confidence in the banks and have an adverse effect on foreign exchange reserves.
+Credit rating agency Standard & Poor’s said the government’s limited ability to address the demonstrators’ demands could harm confidence in the banks and adversely effect foreign exchange reserves.

-Lebanon’s banking association has held crisis meetings with the central bank governor and president in recent days in search of a way to reopen banks amid growing fears that a rush on them could deplete already dwindling foreign currency deposits.
+Lebanon’s banking association has held crisis meetings with the central bank governor and president in recent days in search of a way to reopen banks amid growing fears that a rush on them could deplete dwindling foreign currency deposits.

 “Right now we’re using the pretext of the demonstrations not to open.
 We are afraid that when we open people will rush to withdraw their money or transfer it abroad,” said one senior banker.

-He said banks were seeking a common policy to meet the needs of customers and that the central bank governor has so far avoided capital controls that would likely stop expatriates from sending remittances.
+He said banks were seeking a common policy to meet the needs of customers and the central bank governor has so far avoided capital controls that would likely stop expatriates from sending remittances.

-As politicians ponder ways out, the clock is ticking because of financial strains in Lebanon, one of the world’s most heavily indebted states.
+As politicians ponder ways out, financial strains are mounting in Lebanon, one of the world’s most heavily indebted states.

-Exacerbating the economic situation, capital inflows needed to finance the state deficit and pay for imports have been slowing down, generating financial pressures not seen in decades, including the emergence of a black market for dollars.
+Capital inflows needed to finance the state deficit and pay for imports have been slowing down, generating financial pressures not seen in decades, including the emergence of a black market for dollars.

 While the central bank’s foreign currency reserves were enough to service government debt in the near term, risks to government creditworthiness have risen, S&P said.